stiang/textmood/README.md

                                      files will be loaded if this option is used.

 OPTIONAL options:
-        --start-ngram INTEGER        The lowest N-gram number to split the text into (default 1).
+        --start-ngram INTEGER        The lowest word N-gram number to split the text into (default 1).
 Note that this only makes sense if the sentiment file has tokens of similar N-gram length

-        --end-ngram INTEGER          The highest N-gram number to to split the text into (default 1).
+        --end-ngram INTEGER          The highest word N-gram number to to split the text into (default 1).
 Note that this only makes sense if the sentiment file has tokens of similar N-gram length

     -n, --normalize                  Return 1 (positive), -1 (negative) or 0 (neutral) instead of the actual score.
 See also --min and --max.

-        --min-threshold FLOAT        Scores lower than this are considered negative when using --normalize
+        --min-threshold FLOAT        Scores lower than this are considered negative when using --normalize (default -0.5)

-        --max-threshold FLOAT        Scores higher than this are considered positive when using --normalize
+        --max-threshold FLOAT        Scores higher than this are considered positive when using --normalize (default 0.5)

     -s, --skip-symbols               Do not include symbols file (emoticons etc.).
                                      Only applies when using -l/--language.